GRI Compliance / Economic

 Infrastructure investments and services supported

 In 2019 Babcock opened a new office on Bristol Business Park replacing existing Bristol offices, Building 100 and Aztec West.
-Before the site was built, an access road was constructed behind the existing offices providing a new route to the main entrance.
-Existing trees were protected to incorporate them into the new development.

 Significant indirect economic impacts